Healthy-AI/IncomeSCM/README.md

 **Installing prerequisites**

-* IncomeSim is written in Python 3 and based on the Scikit-learn package and the Adult dataset.
+* IncomeSCM is written in Python 3 and based on the Scikit-learn package and the Adult dataset.
 * Start by installing python modules ```pandas, numpy, scikit-learn, jupyter, requests, matplotlib```

 **Preparing the data files**